alexpineda/titan-reactor/CREATING_PLUGINS.md

   }
 }
 ```

-You'll first need a `package.json` under your plugin folder with at least a unique name and version.
-We use the [npm package.json spec](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) for our conventions here.
-For your version number it is required you use semver `1.0.0`, `2.0.0` etc for updates. `peerDependencies` lets Titan Reactor know about compatibility.
+> We use the [npm package.json](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) for our conventions here. `peerDependencies` lets Titan Reactor know about compatibility.

-## How it works
+>

-### Required Files
+### Plugin Files

-Your plugin directory must contain a `package.json` file.
-It may also contain either  `index.jsx` or `plugin.js` or both.
+Aside from the `package.json` file, there may also be either  `index.tsx` or `plugin.ts` or both.

-### UI Component

-For React UI components use `index.jsx`.
-Your code will automatically be be transpiled by Titan Reactor.
-Your component(s) will live in an iframe with other plugins in a separate UI process.
-You can show different components based on the screen (eg replay loading or replay active).
+- **(React Plugin)** The `index.tsx` file  is for UI components, which live in an iframe with other plugins in a separate UI process.

-### Game Component

-For more comprehensive processing use `plugin.js` which allows you to access full Titan Reactor game state on the main Chromium process.
-This will mostly be used for modifying game state, such as player colors.
-You can communicate with your React components as well if need be.
+- **(Host Plugin)** The `plugin.ts` file is for processing & communicating additional data to your UI if needed.

+> Your React plugin will be treated by the browser as an ES6 module, meaning you have full access to the ES6 module system.
+You are free to import additional packages from services such as skypack, however it is recommended that you include files locally eg `import "./my-lib.js"`.
+Only mouse clicks events (`onClick`) will be available for listening to any of your react components.

+> Your Host plugin will be in a strict container since it's in the same process as the game .
+Core dependencies are provided in the environment already such as `THREE`, `postprocessing`, and more.
+If you need other dependencies it would be best to build them in using a 3rd party bundler

-### System and User Configuration
+### Allowing For User Configuration

 We use the `config` value in `package.json` to define user configuration options and default values.
+Titan Reactor will then provide the UI to modify these settings to the user *(via Command Center)*.

-These settings will be shown to the user in the config window.
-We use Leva for this config window and so the values follow the [Leva convention](https://github.com/pmndrs/leva/blob/main/docs/inputs.md), you can see also their [storybook examples](https://leva.pmnd.rs/?path=/story/inputs-string--simple).
+> We use Leva for this config window and so the values follow the [Leva convention](https://github.com/pmndrs/leva/blob/main/docs/inputs.md), you can see also their [storybook examples](https://leva.pmnd.rs/?path=/story/inputs-string--simple).

 ```json
 {